 - a) review the application form to ensure that the information it contains is complete and accurate.
 Please pay particular attention to the section on the application form headed 'Information you provided on which we produced our quotation'.
-It is essential that you tell us if this information is incomplete or inaccurate. - answer all our questions clearly and completely and provide any further material information requested or tell us if you do not have the information we requested. - c) insert any information that is shown as required (for example, we need the scheme name and cover start date). - d) sign the form and the direct debit mandate (if you are paying by direct debit) and return it to us by email before the policy start date (cover cannot be backdated).
+It is essential that you tell us if this information is incomplete or inaccurate. - b) answer all our questions clearly and completely and provide any further material information requested or tell us if you do not have the information we requested. - insert any information that is shown as required (for example, we will need the scheme name and cover start date). - d) sign the form and the direct debit mandate (if you are paying by direct debit) and return them to us by email before the policy start date (cover cannot be backdated).

 If your adviser has not provided your email address, the application form will be sent to the adviser, who will contact you about completion.

 If any of the information used to pre-populate the application form is incorrect or information you subsequently add affects the risk presented, it may mean the terms of our quotation, including the premium, are invalidated and may have to be reviewed, or even that we have to withdraw our quotation entirely.

-Once we have confirmed cover can start, we will need details of the terms of acceptance for members who have been individually assessed (underwritten) by the previous insurer to be sent to us within 14 days of our request.
+Once we have confirmed cover can start, we will need the following to be sent to us within fourteen days:

+- details of the terms of acceptance for members who have been individually assessed (underwritten) by the previous insurer - if you are paying premiums by direct debit, the signed direct debit mandate.

-We will also request membership data (including National Insurance numbers or unique identifier) as at the policy start date, and require that to be supplied within 14 days of our request.
+We will also request membership data (including National Insurance numbers) as at the policy start date, and require that to be supplied within fourteen days of our request.